 Each of the groomsmen, starting with the best man, may dance with the bride, and the groom may dance with the bridesmaids.
 These can be for entire or partial songs, depending on the length of the reception.
-Eventually, all the wedding guests will be on the dance floor.
+Eventually, all the wedding guests should have some time on the dance floor.

 Remember that all of these traditions are editable.
 There may be variables that prevent tradition, such as a disabled or deceased parent, so plan according to your personal needs and desires.
 The main goal of dancing at weddings is for the guests to have fun celebrating the new couple and often to create a tender moment that will have everyone swooning.